jeremyong/jeremyong.github.com/_posts/2023-09-05-f32-interlocked-min-max-hlsl.markdown

 These intrinsics are extremely useful in a variety of situations -- here are a couple common ones:

 - Incrementing a counter in order to allocate memory on the GPU (e.g. to implement order-independent transparency)
-- Summing a computed value across all invocations (e.g. to count the number of occurrences something occurs)
+- Summing a computed value across all invocations (e.g. to count the number of occurrences of an event)

 There is an unfortunate limitation with the interlocked intrinsics at the moment, however.
 Namely, while the interlocked intrinsics did gain [64-bit support](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.html#integer-64-bit-capabilities)